trawick/edurepo/README.md

 "generator" models should be supported.
 For example, a model for single digit multiplication problems doesn't require actual data to be stored, because the repository (or even client software) can generate the appropriate multiplication problems dynamically.
 Contrast that with a word problem, which requires a human to generate the problems.

-*Note that generators may have very detailed constraints, such as would be required for students learning multiplication facts up through 5, or subtraction of single-digit numbers that __does__ allow negative numbers.*
+Note that generators may have very detailed constraints, such as would be required for students learning multiplication facts up through 5, or subtraction of single-digit numbers that __does__ allow negative numbers.
+It is very valuable to have the constraints on generated problems stored in the repository.
+(Why?
+Look at all the math problem generators on the web that require you to respecify those constraints before creating the quiz/worksheet/test/whatever.)

 ### Materials